Q. Is the museum open to the public?

 Conditions Restricting Access

-Q. Where can I view WSMR’s current HPCON and FPCON?
+Q. Where can I view WSMR’s current Health Protection Condition (HPCON) and Force Protection Condition (FPCON)?

 Q. How does missile range testing affect access to WSMR?